MGitrov/TFVC-to-Git/README.md

 ### :six: Assign Users To Teams
 :purple_circle: Will be implemented using CodeWizard's script.

-Before we proceed with the migration, let's first understand what pipeline is.

 ### :seven: Pipelines Migration
 Before we proceed with the migration, let's first understand what pipeline is.